emqx/emqx/docs/source/getstarted.rst

 Modules and Plugins
 -------------------

-The Authentication and ACL mechanism is usually implemented by a Module or Plugin.
+The Authentication and Authorization(ACL) are usually implemented by a Module or Plugin.

 Modules
 -------